 My old favorite and traffic driver.
 It amazes me how many people I came across locally don’t understand Twitter and just have automation tools to throw out content against the wall.

 You know what I think of that, right?
 Sorry, my friends and clients.
 You must engage on Twitter.
 That’s the secret behind it.
-Take 10 minutes a day to increase your Twitterness.You must engage on Twitter.
-That’s the secret behind it. #Twitttertip Click To Tweet
+Take 10 minutes a day to increase your Twitterness.

-13. LinkedIn to Promote Your Blog
+13. LinkedIn To Promote Your Blog

-A great one for business folks!
+A great one for business folks.
 You can take your long posts on the blog and make a 300+ word condensed version to share on LinkedIn and link back to your blog.
 I understand if you do this consistently it will drive traffic.

 Again, video on this social network is growing and those that do it say it does drive them more engagement on the network which leads to more traffic and customers.

-Wow, this one social networking site has become complicated today, but traffic does come once you master a few things like group boards and Tailwind.
+Wow, this one social networking site has become complicated today, but Pinterest traffic does come once you master a few things like group boards and Tailwind.
 As you are generating blog posts think of images and use Canva to tailor them to Pinterest.

 I invested in Tailwind for the past 2 years and my presence there really grew and some traffic came to the blog from it.
 At the end of 2020, the Pinterest algorithm changed and the traffic dropped.
 I no longer use Tailwind as it got complicated and expensive.

-15. Instagram To Promote Your Blog
+15. How To Promote My Blog On Instagram

 Who doesn’t know about Instagram today?
 But did you know you can change the URL in your bio often to drive a little traffic to your website or blog?
 And today, they are allowing up to 5 links in your Instagram bio.

 However, now the Instagram stories features have link buttons you can use to share your latest blog posts.
 LOVE IT!

 I don’t recommend using those Linktrees for your Instagram links many others recommend.
 Why?
-Because having one link in your Instagram bio drives traffic to that link!
+Because having one link in your Instagram bio drives traffic to that link.

 People on this network follow and unfollow quicker than you and I change our underwear.
 So, don’t get discouraged on Instagram.
 Comment often, post no more than 1-2 daily, and do a few behind-the-scenes Instagram stories.

 This is an “old set and forgets about it” place.
 I did until I checked my stats for this post today.
 It still generates traffic.
 Now I would recommend you check after time how you set yourself up.